BenteKH/BKH/README.md

 *Bente Klein Hazebroek*  **I**  *February 2019*

 ## My Corpus
-I am comparing Spotify's morning (breakfast) and evening (dinner) playlists.
-What are the characteristics of these playlists?
-What marks the difference between the two?
+I am looking at Spotify's 'coffeehouse' playlists and  What are the characteristics of these playlists?
 I am using the following playlists for this research:

-  **Breakfast:**
+  **Coffeehouse:**

-    1. Morning Stroll - Get away from the maddening crowds with this peaceful pop mix.
+    1. Coffeehouse - Feel the vibe of the Coffeehouse playlist, full of relaxing singer-songwriter an pop music.

-    2. Mellow Morning - Have a quiet morning with this mix of something familiar and something new.
+    2. 't Koffiehuis - 'n Bakkie en gemoedelijke muziek op de achtergrond.

-    3. Morning Acoustic - Rise & shine with the perfect blend of folk and acoustic.
+    3. Your Favorite Coffeehouse - Curl up in your favorite spot with some sweet, mellow tunes...

-  **Dinner:**
+ **On the Road:**

-    1. Dinner with Friends - Having friends over for dinner?
-Here's the perfect playlist.
+    1. Classic Road Trip Songs - The ultimate playlist to fuel your good mood while on the road.

-    2. Dinner Music - Dinner music that includes well known and new tracks.
+    2. Onderweg - Met deze playlist heb je altijd de beste hits bij de hand voor onderweg.

-    3. Feel Good Dinner - An uplifting yet tasteful dinner playlist with a guaranteed feel good vibe.
+    3. Songs to Sing in the Car - Sing along and enjoy the drive...